 Ezra 5.
 The restoration of the Temple resumed.

 Ezra 6 records the Decree of Darius and the Temple’s completion and dedication, after which the Passover was celebrated.

 Ezra 7.
 Finally Ezra arrived in Jerusalem and the letter from Artaxerxes to Ezra is recorded .

 Acts 25.
-Paul stood trial before Festus, and Festus found that as the charges were all religious he suggested sending Paul to Jerusalem, but Paul Appealed to Caesar.
+Paul stood trial before Festus, and Festus found that the charges were all religious, so he suggested sending Paul to Jerusalem, but Paul Appealed to Caesar.
 To finalize the charges Paul then went before King Agrippa and client Queen Bernice (Festus could find nothing chargeable according to Roman Law on his own).

 Ezra 1 begins with the end of the Babylonian captivity and Cyrus decree to rebuild the Temple.
 The people prepared to return to Jerusalem.